DrMarkusVoss/pumla/pumla_UsersGuide.md

 `PUMLAPutDynamicElement( alias : string )` macro (see down below) to put the dynamic elements onto the same diagram as you put the static elements with this macro here.

-### tbd: `PUMLAPutElement( elem_alias, lod )`
-Same as above, but limits the displaying of nested elements to the level number defined by `lod` (level of detail).
-This overrides the global variable `$PUMVarShowBodyInternals`.
-Even when that variable is set to false, only the referenced element will be shown with the defined levels of nested internals.

-**Not yet implemented!**

 ### `PUMLAPutAllElements()`
 Puts all elements from the model repository on the diagram.
 Useful to get an